realA10001986/VSR/README.md

 The first step is to establish access to the VSR's configuration website ("Config Portal") in order to configure your VSR:

-- Power up the VSR and wait until it has finished booting.
+- Power up the VSR and wait a few seconds.
 - Connect your computer or handheld device to the WiFi network "VSR-AP".
 - Navigate your browser to http://vsr.local or http://192.168.4.1 to enter the Config Portal.